TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-provisioningfailure-guestos.md

 Perform the following steps to deploy a VM based on the image of the original VM.<br>

-1. Generalie the VM by running `sysprep`
+1. Generalize the VM by running `sysprep`
 1. Create the VM image.
 1. Create a VM from the image.<br>